Uzonwu/Comp3010_Coursework2/README.md

 ## References

 The data set: https://github.com/splunk/botsv3?tab=readme-ov-file

 Basta, A. et al. (2024) Open-Source Security Operations Center (SOC): A Complete Guide to Establishing, Managing, and Maintaining a Modern SOC,  IEEE Xplore.
 Newark, New Jersey: Wiley.
 Available at: https://ieeexplore-ieee-org.plymouth.idm.oclc.org/ (Accessed: 2025). (from primo, will split up by chapters used: introduction to soc analysis, soc metrics and performance measurement)

 Nathans, D. (2015) Designing and building security operations center, EBook Central.
 Syngress.
 Available at: https://ebookcentral.proquest.com/ (Accessed: 2025). (from primo)

+Abd Majid, M. and Zainol Ariffin, K.A.
+(2021) 'Model for successful development and implementation of Cyber Security Operations Centre (SOC)', PLOS ONE, 16(11). doi:10.1371/journal.pone.0260157. (from primo)

+Forsberg, J. and Frantti, T. (2023) 'Technical performance metrics of a security operations center', Computers &amp; Security, 135, p.
+103529. doi:10.1016/j.cose.2023.103529. (from primo)

+Chamkar, S.A., Maleh, Y. and Gherabi, N. (2024) 'Security Operations Centers: Use case best practices, coverage, and gap analysis based on mitre adversarial tactics, techniques, and common knowledge', Journal of Cybersecurity and Privacy, 4(4), pp. 777-793. doi:10.3390/jcp4040036. (from primo)

+Miloslavskaya, N. (2016) 'Security Operations Centers for Information Security Incident Management', 2016 IEEE 4th International Conference on Future Internet of Things and Cloud (FiCloud), pp. 131-136. doi:10.1109/ficloud.2016.26. (from primo)

+Bejtlich, R. (2013) The practice of network security monitoring: Understanding incident detection and response, EBook Central.
+No Starch Press, Incorporated.
+Available at: https://ebookcentral.proquest.com/ (Accessed: 2025). (from primo)